 International students (non-immigrant students, F1 or J1 visa holders) may work part-time (20 hours per week) on campus during the fall and winter terms and full-time (40 hours per week) during the spring and summer vacation terms.
 In order to be eligible for on campus work you must be enrolled full time for the regular academic year.
 Spring and summer jobs require that you have registered for the next fall term or at least 6 credits total during the spring and summer terms.

-On-campus employment is defined as working for Saginaw Valley State University.
-This includes work performed for on-campus commercial firms which provide services for students on campus, such as the school bookstore or dining services.
-Employment for on-campus commercial firms, which do not provide direct student services such as a construction company building a school building, is not deemed on campus employment or work that takes place at another school.
-These would require employment authorization.
-Students should discuss employment authorization with an Office of International Programs (OIP) advisor for any employment opportunity that involves an employer other than Saginaw Valley State University.
+On-campus employment includes working directly for Saginaw Valley State University or for on-campus commercial firms, which provide services for students on campus, such as the school bookstore or dining services.
 Please note that International students are only eligible for Regular Student Employment (RSE) jobs, not Michigan Work Study (MWS) or Federal Work Study (CWS) jobs.

 For more information on how to apply for an on-campus student employment positions, please click here.
 You will be directed to complete a general online employment application.
 After applying online you may get help at the Career Services Office in Wickes Hall 270 to write and attach your resumé to the application.
 Then you should monitor the site to see what jobs are posted and indicate your interest in being interviewed or considered for a position.
 There are usually more people applying than there are open positions, but many international students do get on campus employment.